 - Be aware that there will be setbacks.
 There are several reasons why your baby may not respond to the method on particular days.
 It could be because of ill-health, teething, etc. Be prepared to deal with these and get back to a routine once your baby is comfortable.

 - Have patience.
 Don’t expect your baby to respond to the sleep training immediately.
-The key is to be consistent and not let the routine sleep, unless absolutely inevitable.
+The key is to be consistent and not break the routine sleep pattern, unless absolutely inevitable.

 - Your baby may cry for different reasons at night.
 He may be hungry or may need a change of diaper.
 If your baby cries for long stretches, always check on him.